 Exterior wall colors should harmonize with the site and surrounding buildings.
 Accent colors on wall surfaces can enhance buildings, however, their location should be confined to entries and gathering points which do not disrupt the overall harmony of the area.
 On exterior walls, the predominant tone should tend toward warm, earthy hues - whether in the natural patina or weathered color of the wall surface itself or in the color of the paint, stain or other coating.
-Bright and highly contrasting colors that accent the facia or exterior trim are discouraged and may not be approved by the Committee.
+Bright and highly contrasting colors that accent the facia or exterior trim, or base colors that cause the home to contrast with the prevailing color palates in the neighborhood are discouraged and may not be approved by the Committee.
 All proposed exterior colors must be included in the initial submittal.